keen/keen-dataviz.js/docs/README.md

     container: '.chart-heatmap',
     title: 'Heatmap chart',
     type: 'heatmap',
-    tooltip: {
+    heatmap: {
+      showSlider: true, // turn on range slider below chart
-      showValueOnly: false, // if set to true tooltip displays x, y and value, in other case only value is visible },
+      simpleTooltip: false // if set to false tooltip displays x, y and value, in other case only value is visible },
-    showSlider: true, // turn on range slider below chart })
+  })
 ```